BoringLily/xv6-docker-compile/README.md

 Make sure you still have the *"xv6_patched"* folder open inside vscode, if you do, run the following command:

-`docker run --name xv6_compile --platform linux/amd64 -v $(pwd):/home/xv6 lilycute/xv6`
+`docker run --name xv6_compile --platform linux/amd64 -ti -v $(pwd):/home/xv6 lilycute/xv6`

-This command will install all the
+This command will install all the docker